 This one has been a tougher sell.
 In fact, the “Manager” role was changed to “Leader” in the most recent framework.
 Even when it was called Manager, the emphasis was on healthcare resource allocation and programme management.
-At least there is a nod to balancing practice with personal life and budgeting/managing a career in the new Leader role description.
+There is a nod to balancing practice with personal life and managing a career in the new Leader role description.

 The Money Taboo in Medical Culture

 Acknowledging that physicians need to care about money is a dicey subject in the culture of medicine.
 Altruism is a core value in medical culture.
 It is strictly enforced within the tribe.
 The value of altruism in medicine is so strong that it is also used for judgment by those outside of it.
 It is part of why we are such easy targets for external forces, like government, when it comes to compensation or tax issues.
 Financial reward is not something we openly talk about with each other for fear of inciting a Lord of the Flies moment.